XiaoqingDai/XiaoqingDai.github.io/index.md

 ### Travel demand prediction under non-recurrent situations

-The goal is to predict travel demand under non-recurrent situations based on normal historical data.
-The model has been developed for metro systems.
+<font face=“Century Schoolbook”> The goal is to predict travel demand under non-recurrent situations based on normal historical data.
+The model has been developed for metro systems. </font>

 [//]: # ![](heatmap130906.gif)